nette/union/latte/.github/ISSUE_TEMPLATE/Bug_report.md

 ...
 A clear and concise description of what the bug is.
 A good bug report shouldn't leave others needing to chase you up for more information.

 ### Steps To Reproduce
 ...
-If possible, try to reproduce your issue on >>> https://fiddle.nette.org/latte <<< and add a link here.
+If possible a minimal demo of the problem ...

 ### Expected Behavior
 ...
 A clear and concise description of what you expected to happen.